 WHEREcondition of the preceding query.

-In MySQL Cluster NDB 7.3 and later, you can use the following query to obtain the needed records from the master's
+In NDB Cluster 7.3 and later, you can use the following query to obtain the needed records from the master's

 These are the records saved on the source since the failure of the primary replication channel.
 We have employed a user variable

 @latesthere to represent the value obtained in Step 1.
 Of course, it is not possible for one mysqld instance to access user variables set on another server instance directly.
 These values must be “plugged in” to the second query manually or by an application.

 Now it is possible to synchronize the secondary channel by running the following query on the secondary replica server:

 Again we have employed user variables (in this case